nishuR31/timestamp/timeStamp.md

 ---

-# Practice {#practice}
+## Practice {#practice}

 ---

-1. Purpose of timestamps in concurrency control?
+1. Purpose of timestamps in concurrency control
-2. Meaning of reading a future value?
+2. Meaning of reading a future value

 ---

-## MCQ: Timestamp ordering is mainly for
+### MCQ: Timestamp ordering is mainly for
 A. Locking
 B. Enforcing logical order
 C. Allowing dirty reads